Squizyton/Squizyton/README.md

 I Like making Gameplay Mechanics!
 It's fun to do!

-- 🔭 I’m currently working on modding games
+- 🔭 I’m currently working on modding games. more specifically.
+Terraria!
 - 🐼 Known Languagues: C#, C++, HTML, CSS
 - 🍂 Game Engines: Unity, Unreal, Monogame
 - 🍎 Currently Employed by Tevolve as a game programmer using the Unity3D Engine